FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: client/app/components/LogInOut.js`

-You might be wondering why I'm using a normal `<a>` link here instead of a `fetch` request for `/user`?
+Why am I using a normal `<a>` link here instead of a `fetch` request, like we did for `/user`?
 In order to leverage FusionAuth's OAuth with the Authorization Code Grant, we have to redirect the browser over to FusionAuth.
 While you might want to avoid redirecting away from the React app, this workflow adds a lot of security and also provides an ideal separation of concerns.
-Plus, you can style the FusionAuth login page to look like your application, which means the user won't realize they've been redirected.
+Plus, you can style the FusionAuth login page to look like your application, which means the user won't even realize they've been redirected.

-We could write a link directly to FusionAuth, but I think it's cleaner to go through the Express app because the FusionAuth OAuth workflow requires a somewhat complex URL to start.
+We could write a link directly to FusionAuth, but I think it's cleaner to go through the Express app, because the FusionAuth OAuth workflow requires a somewhat complex URL to start.
 Remember the structure we detailed earlier:

 ```React <-> Express <-> FusionAuth```